Orkney: Language, literature, and folklore

 After the Norse occupation, the toponymy of Orkney became almost wholly West Norse.
 The Norse language changed into the local Norn, which lingered until the end of the 18th century, when it eventually died out.
 Norn was replaced by the Orcadian dialect of Insular Scots.
 This dialect is at a low ebb due to the pervasive influences of television, education, and the large number of incomers.
 However, attempts are being made by some writers and radio presenters to revitalise its use and the distinctive sing-song accent and many dialect words of Norse origin remain in use.
 The Orcadian word most frequently encountered by visitors is peedie, meaning 'small', which may be derived from the French petit.

 Orkney has a rich folklore, and many of the former tales concern trows, an Orcadian form of troll that draws on the islands' Scandinavian connections.
 Local customs in the past included marriage ceremonies at the Odin Stone that formed part of the Stones of Stenness.

-King Lot in certain versions of the Arthurian legend (e.g., Malory) is ruler of Orkney.
-His sons Gawaine, Agravaine, Gareth, and Gaheris are major characters in the Matter of Britain.
-In earlier versions of Arthuriana such as Geoffrey of Monmouth's History of the Kings of Britain the King of Orkney is named Gunfasius.

 The best known literary figures from modern Orkney are the poet Edwin Muir, the poet and novelist George Mackay Brown, and the novelist Eric Linklater.

+Languages

+The 2022 Scottish Census reported that out of 21,400 residents aged three and over, 8,278 (38.7%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 21,407 residents aged three and over, 177 (0.8%) considered themselves able to speak or read Gaelic.

 Orcadians

 An Orcadian is a native of Orkney, a term that reflects a strongly held identity with a tradition of understatement.
 Although the annexation of the earldom by Scotland took place over five centuries ago in 1472, some Orcadians regard themselves as Orcadians first and Scots second.
-However in response to the national identity question in the 2011 Scotland Census, self-reported levels of Scottish identity in Orkney were in line with the national average.
+However, in response to the national identity question in the 2011 Scotland Census, self-reported levels of Scottish identity in Orkney were in line with the national average.

 The Scottish mainland is often referred to as "Scotland" in Orkney, with "the mainland" referring to Mainland, Orkney.
 The archipelago also has a distinct culture, with traditions of the Scottish Highlands such as tartan, clans, bagpipes not indigenous to the culture of the islands.
 However, at least two tartans with Orkney connections have been registered and a tartan has been designed for Sanday by one of the island's residents, and there are pipe bands in Orkney.

-Native Orcadians refer to the non-native residents of the islands as "ferry loupers", ("loup" meaning "jump" in the Scots language) a term that has been in use for nearly two centuries at least.
+Native Orcadians refer to the non-native residents of the islands as "ferry loupers" ("loup" meaning "jump" in the Scots language), a term that has been in use for nearly two centuries at least.